amyfbear/project_5/README.md

 ---

-# Conclusion & Recommendations
+## Conclusion

-The DBSCAN clustering algorithm does a decent job of clustering the traffic incident areas.
+We succesfully completed what we set out to accomplish in our problem statement and mapped the best evacuation route from Central Park to Prospect Park utilzing live traffic data.
+Tom Tom API is a multilingual, globally supported, reliable and free source for live traffic and routing data.
+Being that our client will need our project to be implemented on a global scale at some point this makes Tom Tom an ideal choice.
+We validated Tom Tom's efficiency by ensuring its live routing mechanism overlaid on a map of clustered historical New York traffic data will always route around them.
+This is because Tom Tom is already trained on historical traffic data.
+We obtained our clusters by using the DBSCAN clustering algorithm and clustering the historically traffic dense areas.
 Since it is an unsupervised model and it is being utilized for visual purposes only, a silhouette score of 0.40 will suffice.
-Tom Tom API is a multilingual, globally supported, reliable and free source for live traffic and routing data.
-Being that our client will need our project to be implemented on a global scale at some point.
-Tom Tom is ideal.
-We proved this by comparing it's live routing mechanism overlayed on historical New York trafffic clusters to validated it's effiencey by always routing arouud these clusters.
-We preformed this trail several times with 100% success rate.
-Tom Tom's accuracy was succesfully validated by comparing street closures to NYC's traffic website on multiple runs as well.
+We performed the route validation trials several times with a 100% success rate.
+Tom Tom's accuracy was successfully validated by comparing street closures to NYC's traffic website on multiple runs as well.
+We are satisfised with the final maps because we were able to map everything we set out to do.

+## Recommendations & Next Steps

+For mapping we would use Geocoding that would allow us to use physical addresses instead of coordinates.
+Then over lay traffic flow polyline indicators on the live map for better interpretability.
+We would also do additional research on causes of traffic-dense hours and explore the outliers a bit more.
+Since eventually we hope it will be utilzed globally it would be interesting to try this exact project out in another language and apply it to other regions of the world.

 ## References

 [NYC Street Closures](http://maps.nyc.gov/streetclosure/)